Psalm 77

 Asaph is realizing the things he accused God of are his own shortcomings, his own faithlessness.
 He recalls the Holiness of the Lord.
 He remembers God faithfulness and His mighty deeds.
 Instead of his own worries, Asaph dwells upon the Lord’s great wonders of old and His redeeming power.

-Some believe that later versions of the Bible have weakened the translation of verse 13.
-Here are some of the older versions:
+There are some scholars who believe that later versions of the Bible have weakened the translation of verse 13.
+Here are some of the older versions,

 The answer is clear in these old versions of the Bible: when we feel lost and alone and as if God has abandoned us in the time of our greatest need, we must enter into the sanctuary.
 We must run to His sanctuary.
 Literally and figuratively, God can be found in His sanctuary.
-This world will pass away, but God is enter and in His sanctuary is a reminder of His love and faithfulness.
+This world will pass away, but God will not.
+He is in His sanctuary.
+What a beautiful reminder of His love and faithfulness.
 It is refreshing.
 It is hope.

 When the Red Sea saw you, O God, its waters looked and trembled!
 The sea quaked to its very depths.
 The clouds poured down rain; the thunder rumbled in the sky.
 Your arrows of lightning flashed.
 Your thunder roared from the whirlwind; the lightning lit up the world!
 The earth trembled and shook.
-Your road led through the sea, your pathway through the mighty waters--a pathway no one knew was there!
+Your road led through the sea, your pathway through the mighty waters- a pathway no one knew was there!
 You led your people along that road like a flock of sheep, with Moses and Aaron as their shepherds.
-Psalm 77:16-20 NLT

 Here we remember God’s miracle at the parting of the Red Sea found in Exodus 14.

 In his remembering of God’s faithfulness, Asaph dwells upon one His greatest miraculous works recorded in the Bible.
-God saves His people from the dreadful Egyptians soldiers behind them by have them walk through the Red Sea.
-A test of faith of the people.
+God saved His people from the dreadful Egyptians soldiers behind them by having them walk through the Red Sea.
+A test of faith.
 And a miracle still talked about and sung about in Asaph’s time.

 The Bible doesn’t record an earthquake of lightning bolts, but maybe Jewish tradition told more of the story back then.
 Or maybe Asaph is using those things to describe God’s power in words as a poet does.